 - If the searcher has made a final selection, additional information is provided to the searcher possibly including one or more alternative dishes based upon that selection that can be chosen by the searcher instead.

-- If the searcher has not made a final selection, a set of updated picture of food dishes is presented to the user.
+- If the searcher has not made a final selection, a set of updated picture of food dishes are presented to the user.

 - Additional food dishes may be recommended to complement the user’s selection.
-If a main dish has been chosen, a salad and/or a dessert may be presented to go with the main dish.
+If the main dish has been chosen, a salad and/or a dessert may be presented to go with the main dish.